No courses registered.

 The need for Pharmacy technicians continues to grow with demand expected to increase substantially through 2020.
 Technicians work under the supervision of a registered pharmacist in hospitals, home infusion pharmacies, community pharmacies and other healthcare settings.
 This high demand for pharmacy technicians is the result of a multitude of factors including the constant availability of new drugs, the national shortage of registered pharmacists, the establishment of certified pharmacy technicians, and the aging population.
 Approximately 400,000 technicians will be employed by the year 2022 to meet our nation’s growing healthcare demands.

 The Pharmacy Technician Program

 Pharmacy Technician program will prepare students to enter the pharmacy field and to pursue certification including the Pharmacy Technician Certification Board’s PTCB exam.
+For more information on the exam please visit HERE .
+Please note that the certification exam is not included in this program.
 This course covers the following key areas and topics

 - Pharmacy calculations